 Step 1: Admissions

-- Apply for academic admission to the program of your choice.
+- Apply for academic admission to the degree program of your choice by the posted deadlines.

 - Contact: Office of Undergraduate Admissions.

-- Graduate Programs provides unique admissions requirements and deadlines on their websites.
+- Graduate Programs lead to Masters and PhD level degrees.
+Unique admissions requirements and deadlines are indicated on their websites.

 For Exchange Program options: